artipie/conan-adapter/README.md

 ## How to switch Conan to V2 API

-Conan client uses V1 API by default, as its more stable.
+Conan client uses V1 API by default, as it's more stable.
 Anyway, both V1 and V2 APIs aren't public, so they could change.
 The conan_server supports both APIs by default.
 Switching to V2 API on client:
 ```
 nano ~/.conan/conan.conf